-Cisco Unity Connection with Unified CME in SRST Mode
+Cisco Unity Connection with E-SRST

-Unified CME in SRST mode offers the possibility for Cisco Unity Connection servers located in remote sites and registered with a Unified CM at the central site to fall-back to Unified CME in the remote location.
-When the WAN link is down and the phones fail-over to Unified CME in SRST mode, Cisco Unity Connection voicemail ports can also fail-over to Unified CME in SRST mode to provide the remote site users with access to their voicemail with MWI during the WAN outage.
+E-SRST offers the possibility for Cisco Unity Connection servers located in remote sites and registered with a Unified CM at the central site to fall-back to E-SRST in the remote location.
+When the WAN link is down and the phones fail-over to the E-SRST router, Cisco Unity Connection voicemail ports can also fail-over to E-SRST mode to provide the remote site users with access to their voicemail with MWI during the WAN outage.